-When you are first time out of your home country, and in a new place, the feeling of homesickness is bound to happen.
+When you are the first time out of your home country, and in a new place, the feeling of homesickness is bound to happen.
 I was no different.
 Even more than home-sickness, I was more affected by loneliness in the beginning.
 It was not that I was always missing home or family.
 But, the feeling of loneliness was there.
-Moreover, I won’t describe myself as an extrovert, and I used to be a little bit of shy nature.
+Moreover, I won’t describe myself as an extrovert, and I used to be a little bit of a shy nature.

 Due to the time difference with India, calling home was also not feasible.
 Calling friends frequently was also not too feasible as I had to worry about the bills of the ISD calls.
 Before coming to the UK, I used to stay in the Boys Hostel of my College in Asansol.
 Just like any other Hostel in India, boys hardly feel lonely or get bored in Indian College Hostels.
 So, it was quite a cultural shock for me.

 With time passing by, I made friends.
 In fact, I made many friends.
 I started to gel well with my flat-mates.
 We used to cook together quite often.
-I made few very good friends from my class.
+I made a few very good friends from my class.
 I had an extended circle of Indian friends.
 I also had a circle of friends from other countries.
 I started participating in various student activities and societies.
-I even used to go for shopping groceries with friend(s).
+I even used to go for shopping groceries with a friend(s).

 I started doing group-study.
 I developed the habit of doing my studies and revisions in the University Library.
-Though I was not talking to someone in the library, but I did have people around me.
+Though I was not talking to someone in the library, I did have people around me.
 I didn’t have a laptop back then.
 I am glad I didn’t have (or bought) one.
 To do assignments and coursework, I had to go to the Computer Lab of our Department (School of Life & Health Sciences).
 So, again, I was among the crowd, and doing chit chat with people at times.
-There were times when I was alone in the Computer Lab (thanks to my Night owl nature).
-During those times, I used to chat to my friends in US or Canada.
+There were times when I was alone in the Computer Lab (thanks to my Night Owl nature).
+During those times, I used to chat with my friends in the US or Canada.

 So, I won’t say I overcame the loneliness.
 But, I found ways to get rid of it.
 Today I feel very happy that I went through that phase of my life.

-Difference in the Education System
+Differences in the Education System

-The difference in education systems between two countries is expected.
+The difference in education systems between the two countries is expected.
 But, I didn’t expect such a big difference.
 There were not too many lectures and practicals.
-In India, I used to spend 10 am to 5 pm in the College.
+In India, I used to spend 10 am to 5 pm at the College.
 Thus, 35 hours of theoretical and practicals in a week.
 In the UK, that was 12 – 20 hours a week for me.
 In the UK, all the students are expected to do rigorous self-study.
 Of course, we were allowed to approach the tutors if we got stuck at something or having any doubts.
 But, the tutors hardly entertain stupid questions.

 I once asked a question on Neuroscience to my Course Director.
 He told me that I can found the answer in two particular books.
 He also told me about some websites and e-journals to refer to.
 He then advised me to do my bit and come back to him I have some doubts.
 Initially, I felt a little surprised, though not disappointed at all.
 After going through the books, journals, and websites, I actually didn’t require to ask my tutor anything about that particular topic.

 Like the teaching pattern, the assessment was also quite different.
 We hardly used to get straight-forward questions for coursework and assignments.
-More often than not, the questions were about testing my ability of critical thinking.
+More often than not, the questions were about testing my ability for critical thinking.
 They used to check if I understand basic concepts and can think rationally.

 The issue of plagiarism is a big thing in abroad.
 Hence, assignments were very challenging for me in the beginning.
 I was really at a loss.
 I also got caught for plagiarism for one assignment in Neuro-Pharmacology.
 But, I didn’t do that intentionally.
 I had to appear for a disciplinary hearing at the Department.
 After I put my justification, they understood that it was a mistake, and not a deliberate case of doing copy-paste.